mekkim/innersourcecommons.org-wiki/Contracted-Contributor.md

 ## Solution

-- Set up a governance office (pattern link?) with central funding and budgetary independency from business units.
+- Set up a governance office (_tbd. pattern link_) with central funding and budgetary independency from business units.
 - The governance office sets up formal contracting between associate and his line management stating the ground rules for the associate participating in